Five-year Goals and Associated Interim Benchmarks

 By 2022, UNC-Chapel Hill will improve its five-year graduation rate from any accredited institution to 94.0%.
 This is an improvement over a base of 91.7% for UNC-CH’s 2010 cohort.

-From UNC-Chapel Hill: Although UNC-Chapel Hill’s graduation rates consistently remain among the nation’s highest, the university is committed to further improvement in providing excellent support services to students to help prepare them to solve the grand challenges of our time.
-In support of this commitment, and as part of Carolina Next: Innovations for Public Good, a comprehensive and recently revised strategic plan, the university is working to strengthen success even further by implementing significant improvements in support services.
-The plan’s number one strategic initiative, Build Our Community Together, focuses on bringing the university to a place where all students, faculty and staff can flourish.
-Those priorities include effective student recruitment, enrollment, retention, and graduation.
-A second major initiative, Strengthen Student Success, aims to develop a more systematic approach to academic advising, implementing a new general education curriculum called IDEAS in Action, focusing on mental health concerns of students, increasing students’ exposure to high-impact experiential learning, and ensuring accessible high-quality learning through remote instruction options.
+From UNC-Chapel Hill: Although UNC-Chapel Hill’s graduation rates remain among the nation’s highest, leadership is committed to further strengthening already excellent support services to help prepare students to solve today’s challenges.
+As part of Carolina Next: Innovations for Public Good, the campus strategic plan, the university works to significantly improve support services available to students.
+The strategic plan’s top initiative, Build Our Community Together, focuses on bringing the campus to a place where all students, faculty, and staff can flourish.
+Priorities include effective student recruitment, enrollment, retention, and graduation.
+Under the plan’s second initiative, Strengthen Student Success, the campus has developed a more systematic approach to holistic academic advising using a case load model.
+This approach, in concert with requirements of the new IDEAs in Action general education curriculum, allows advisors and faculty to offer student-centered instruction, communication, and collaboration throughout the curriculum and foster a closer tie to student academic performance.

 By 2021-22, UNC-Chapel Hill will produce 3,769 critical workforce credentials, an increase of 11.9% (400 additional critical workforce credentials over a base of 3,369).